enisdenjo/graphql-ws/docs/modules/client.md

 bundling DOM typings because the client can run in Node env too, you should assert the websocket type during implementation.

-Second argument indicates whether the ping was received from the server.
+Second argument communicates whether the ping was received from the server.
-If `false`, then the ping was sent by the client.
+If `false`, the ping was sent by the client.

 #### Type declaration